 - At the very least, have a color scheme you’d like to see throughout your site.
 When I began my blog, I knew I was too broke to afford hiring a web designer.
 I didn’t even have any content prepared, so I wasn’t about to shell out hundreds/thousands of dollars.
 To jazz up the blog, I looked to see how others managed to get theirs to look so professional and clean-cut.
 For a basic color scheme generator, my sister told me about coolors.co, a site where you can create or search for a color theme based on what you’re looking for.
 I’m thinking this could also come in handy for designing images and graphics for your blog.

 - Pick a theme that fits with the kind of content you want to publish.
 When it seemed like the WordPress 2014 theme wasn’t cutting it, I dove down the rabbit hole that is WordPress blog themes.
 A quick Google search sent me to StudioPress, where I fell in love with about 3 themes that I wanted for my blog.
 After hours (literally, hours) of looking through the features of each theme and browsing through the showcases of blogs that used each theme, I chose the Foodie Pro Theme (affiliate link) on top of the Genesis framework.
 As I was doing blog research, someone likened Genesis to a curtain rod and a child theme to a fancy set of curtains, and I couldn’t think of a more fitting metaphor.
 Without Genesis, Foodie doesn’t run.
 In July of 2014, the package of Foodie+Genesis ran me about $100.
 The greatest thing about purchasing a theme and Genesis through StudioPress was that it was a one-time purchase.
 If I ever choose to use a different child theme, I already have Genesis, and StudioPress offers returning customers a discount on future purchases.
 Seems like a win-win to me.
-I currently use Foodie Pro, which was created by the designer/developer Shay Bocks.
-I loved the clean design of her child themes and really love the customization features with Foodie Pro.
-Both of her themes (Foodie and Foodie Pro) are stunning and mobile-responsive…two thumbs up.
-I’d choose her themes a thousand times over, even if I wasn’t a food blogger.
+I currently use Foodie Pro, which was created by the designer/developer Shay Bocks and is now run by Feast Design Co.
+I loved the clean design of the child themes and really love the customization features with Foodie Pro.
+All of their themes are stunning and mobile-responsive…two thumbs up.
+I’d choose their themes a thousand times over, even if I wasn’t a food blogger.

 - If you’re design-savvy, whip up a creative logo and matching favicon (favicons are the tiny icons that pop up in browser tabs next to your page title).
 Since I usually consider myself artistically challenged, I asked a designer to help me create a simple header logo and matching favicon.
 I’m lucky that the designer is my sister.
 She’s always been so talented when it comes to design – check out her site that showcases some of her work on her personal website or blog!
 She listened to what I wanted and delivered the perfect logo and most adorable favicon.
 A well-designed blog will make you smile every time you open a browser with your blog in it.